 Chess Champs is a card game that contains the greatest Chess players in the world from 1530 through to today!
-There are 36 hero cards and each card contains a list of numerical data.
-The aim of the game is to compare these values to try to trump and win an opponent's card.
+There are 36 hero cards and each card contains a biography of the hero, interesting facts about the hero and numerical data of the hero's strengths.
+The aim of the game is to use your hero's strengths to win other players' cards.

 Do kids like playing Chess Champs?

 You bet!
-Chess Champs was actually design specfically to help kids learn about Chess Heroes.
+Chess Champs was actually designed specfically to help kids learn about Chess Hero's.
 For kids it is a great way to learn and have fun at the same time.
 When kids first pick up the game, they enjoy it just because it is fun to play.
 But after a while they start taking an interest and reading about each hero and this is where they learn about Chess history.
-Kids need Hero's to inspire them and Chess Champs is a great way to introduce them to these Heroes.
+Kids need Hero's to inspire them and Chess Champs is a great way to introduce them to these Hero's.

 What about adults?